PoffM/ui-test-visualizer/README.md

 ## How It Works

-- **Runs setup code before your test**: This extension inserts a script at the beginning of your test process, which listens for mutable DOM method calls, like "appendChild", "removeChild", "setAttribute", etc, using [Tinyspy](https://github.com/tinylibs/tinyspy)
+- **Runs setup code before your test**: This extension hooks a script to the beginning of your test process, which adds listeners to mutable DOM method calls, like "appendChild", "removeChild", "setAttribute", etc.

-  The insertion point into the test depends on your test framework:
+  The hooking point into the test depends on your test framework:

   - Vitest:
     - Adds a `--require` argument to the Vitest command.